ddur/Warp-iMagick/warp-imagick/README.txt

 = Current Version =

+* Update Checker sync. to new version of Update Server.

+= 1.10.2 =
+* Re-generate is faster (skip existing clones).
 * Default JPEG quality increased from 60% to 75%.
+* New WebP-JPEG compression values: -5%, -10%, -15%
 * Support for WP-CLI version 2.7.1 "wp media regenerate".
+* Support future Dominant Color (Now in Performance Lab).
 * Resolved conflicts with Performance Lab plugin v2.2.0.
 * Preview Thumbnails is now in reverse order, largest first.
-* Preview Thumbnails embeds WebP images too, into HTML now.
+* Preview Thumbnails embeds WebP in addition to JPEG/PNG.
   Because browser may keep previous version in site cache.